kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 ### Submission

-Submit the PDF of your proposal on Canvas by midnight on **Thursday, October 13**.
+Submit the PDF of your proposal on Canvas by midnight on **Wednesday, October 12**.
 I will provide feedback on your proposal to help you determine a data set to use for the project.

 ### Notes